DevAnouar-FT/veedio-fe-challenge/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+> You can pass the --watchAll=false flag to run the test suites without the interactive watch mode (eg. `npm test --watchAll=false`).<br><br>
+> If you want to print the code coverage report, you can run the test script by passing the --coverage flag (eg. `npm test --coverage`).

 ### `npm run build`